| Title: | Structures for Preference Data |

 The "alternatives" in the output file will be the same as the "items" in the

-aggregated_preferences
+aggregated_preferences object.

 No return value.
 Output will be written to file or stdout.